-Find out when a tenant can legally break a lease in New Jersey, when they can’t, and whether or not a landlord is required by New Jersey law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in New Jersey, when they can’t, and if a landlord is required by New Jersey law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in New Jersey to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in New Jersey to end a tenancy.

 Lease Termination Notice Requirements in New Jersey

 In New Jersey, a tenant is not required to provide notice for fixed end date leases.
 New Jersey tenants have to provide written notice for the following lease terms (NJ Rev. Stat. § 2A:18-56):

 Conditions for Legally Breaking a Lease in New Jersey

-There are a handful of scenarios where a tenant can legally break a lease in New Jersey without penalty.
+There are several scenarios where a tenant can legally break a lease in New Jersey without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause